PartlySaneStudios/partly-sane-skies/pages/features/list.md

 ### Healer Alert

-Sends a warning banner when enabled whenever a dungeon teammate is low on health.
-Togglable to change from a alert at 50% health to 25% health.
+Sends a warning banner whenever a dungeon teammate is low on health.
+Togglable to change alert at either 50% health or 25% health.

 ### Dungeon Player Rater